vert3xo/vert3xo/README.md

 ## Hi there 👋

 My name is Filip but I go by Vert3xo.
-I'm a student and developer at Guild Saturdays.
+I'm a student and former developer at Guild Saturdays.
 In my free time I like to play around with Linux and solve various cyber security challenges.